Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Abstract

 \section{Abstract}

 We investigate the problem of compiling the generation of graph states to arbitrarily many distributed homogeneous quantum processing units (QPUs), providing a scalable partitioning algorithm and graph state generation protocol to minimize the number of Bell pairs required.
-To this goal, we consider the problem of balanced $k$ graph partitioning with the objective of minimizing the sizes of the maximum matchings between partitions, a more natural measure of entanglement compared to the naive but common metric of cut edges.
-We show that our heuristic algorithm, BURY, partitions graph states to require fewer Bell pairs for generation than state-of-the-art $k$ partition algorithms.
-Furthermore, we show that BURY reduces the cut-rank of the partitions, demonstrating that the partitioning found by our algorithm is likely to minimize the Bell pair utilization of \textit{any} future improved distributed graph state generation protocol.
-Additionally, we discuss how one could straightforwardly apply our methods to the dynamic case where the graph state generation and measurement are performed concurrently.
-Our study of the balanced minimum maximum matching $k$-partition problem and the heuristic algorithm we design provides a scalable foundation for reducing quantum network overhead for distributed measurement-based quantum computation (MBQC), as well as any scheme where distributed graph state generation is desired.
+Current approaches focus on the naive metric of cut edges to estimate the quantum communication cost.
+We show that the problem of balanced $k$ graph partitioning, with the objective of minimizing the sizes of the maximum matchings between the partitions, leads to lower entanglement requirements across partitions.
+Our heuristic algorithm, BURY, partitions graph states to require fewer Bell pairs for generation than state-of-the-art $k$ partition algorithms.
+Furthermore, we show that BURY reduces the cut-rank of the partitions, demonstrating that the partitioning found by our algorithm is likely to minimize the Bell pair utilization of any future improved distributed graph state generation protocol.
+We also discuss how our methods apply to the dynamic case where the graph state generation and measurement are performed concurrently.
+Our compilation approach provides a scalable foundation for reducing quantum network overhead for distributed measurement-based quantum computation (MBQC), as well as any scheme where distributed graph state generation is desired.